speedscale/docs/docs/guides/replay/mocks/from-scratch.md

 ---
-title: Mocks from Scratch
+title: From Scratch
-sidebar_position: 12
+sidebar_position: 20
 ---

 # Mock Services from Scratch